About me

 I completed my PhD at MIT.
 My research centers on the next generation of foundational models for data-driven dynamic decision-making for real-world problems.
 Specifically, I focus on devising methods that explain the consequences of actions:

-- Reasoning on knowledge graphs, involving pre-training, fine-tuning, reinforcement learning, and evaluation
+- Reasoning on knowledge graphs, involving pre-training, reinforcement learning, agentic systems, and evaluation

-- Applications in finance, crypto, medicine, manufacturing, etc
+- Applications in finance, crypto, medicine, sales, marketing, manufacturing, etc

 Below is my industry experience